 Old Persian script he had designed

 With rare political courage, indeed with risks that anyone less confident in his own abilities would never have dared to run, Cyrus laid the basis of the unique links that made the Medes, and in some measure all other Iranians as well, direct partners in his enterprise.
-Hamadan became a favoured royal residence; Medes were appointed to high office; and Median generals even led the king's armies in the Anatolian campaigns of 546.
+Hamadan became a favored royal residence; Medes were appointed to high office, and Median generals even led the king's armies in the Anatolian campaigns of 546.
 The Medes were not excused all the penalties of defeat, however.
 Taxes were duly asked of them by Darius if not by Cyrus - and, as the Babylonian Chronicle reminds us, a good part of the Median treasury was carried southwards.
 'In Agamtanu (that is, Agbatana or Hamadan) Cyrus carried off the silver, gold, chattels and possessions... of the land of Agamtanu, and took them to Anshan.'
 It is often assumed - perhaps in line with a statement to this effect from Nicholas of Damascus that the ultimate destination of such spoils was Pasargada itself.
-But wherever else such riches may have been accommodated, either in existing townships in the Marv-Dasht plain or in other settlements still further to the south, there is still no proof that Pasargadae itself was an established centre before 546 B.C.
+But wherever else such riches may have been accommodated, either in existing townships in the Marv-Dasht plain or in other settlements still further to the south, there is still no proof that Pasargadae itself was an established center before 546 B.C.